We created Pandora to put the Music Genome Project directly in your hands

-With her long blond hair, wrap-around shades, and style tips taken straight from Debbie Harry, Concetta Kirshner would seem the least likely person to make her name in the world of alternative hip-hop, where authenticity -- especially in Kirshner's native New York City -- means nearly as much as the music.
-Nevertheless, in 1994, with dreams of giving the music world something innovative, Kirshner named herself Princess Superstar and made her first demo, armed only with a four-track and two tape decks.
-The demo was called Mitch Better Get My Bunny, a play on words from a popular urban catch phrase (and a rap song by AMG) at the time.
-The response to demo was immediate and gained a write up in CMJ magazine's "Futures" section that described Princess Superstar's eclectic mixture of hip-hop, punk rock, and outrageous humor.
-She signed with 5th Beetle Records and recruited a backup band consisting of Kirsten "Pro" Jansen on drums, Doug Pressman on bass, and Art "F" Lavis on guitar.
-5th Beetle released Strictly Platinum in 1996.
-CMJ called the music "super sly hip-hop with jaw droppingly clever lyrics and inventive sampling;" A.P. went even further with its praise: "If you yearn for the days when a rap record was both exciting and innovative, as well as fun, Strictly Platinum has got your name scrawled across it...in neon peach lipstick."
+Born in New York in 1971, Kirschner spent time growing up in Pennsylvania, but was back in New York City by the late '80s.
+She was a member of the Gamma Rays, a band that released a pair of singles on the Teenbeat label during the mid-'90s.
+As pointedly humorous rapper Princess Superstar, she made her first demo in 1994, armed only with a four-track and two tape decks.
+The demo was called Mitch Better Get My Bunny, a play on words as well as the title of a song by AMG.
+The response to the demo was immediate and gained a write-up in CMJ magazine's Futures section that described her eclectic mixture of hip-hop, punk rock, and outrageous humor.
+She signed with Fifth Beetle Records and recruited a backup band consisting of Kirsten "Pro" Jansen on drums, Doug Pressman on bass, and Art "F" Lavis on guitar.
+Fifth Beetle released the album Strictly Platinum in 1996.
+CMJ called the music "super sly hip-hop with jaw droppingly clever lyrics and inventive sampling"; Alternative Press went even further with its praise: "If you yearn for the days when a rap record was both exciting and innovative, as well as fun, Strictly Platinum has got your name scrawled across it...in neon peach lipstick."
 The rest of the press response was similarly overwhelming.